Beware Predatory Lending

 There are other types of predatory lending as well, and they are promoted to people with no or damaged credit who need money for emergencies.
 These loans come with exceptionally high interest rates and can feature terms that make repayment difficult:

-Payday loans – It is possible to borrow against your future income from a payday lender.
-However, the APR (interest expressed as an annual percent rate) is usually over 200 percent, and can go much higher if you refinance the loan instead of paying it off as soon as it comes due.
+• Payday loans – A payday lender allows you to borrow against your future income.
+You give them a postdated check, which is deposited if you do not pay back the loan.
+The APR (interest expressed as an annual percent rate) is usually over 200 percent and can go much higher if you refinance the loan instead of paying it off as soon as it comes due.

-Car title loans – Your vehicle secures these short-term loans, so if you fail to pay, the lender can claim the property without having to sue you.
-While you have the option to roll the loan over, the interest rate is often 25 percent per month - which equals an annual rate of 300 percent.
+• Car title loans – Your vehicle secures this short-term loan, so if you fail to pay, the lender can claim it without having to sue you.
+While you typically have the option to roll the loan over, the interest rate is often 25 percent per month - which equals an annual rate of 300 percent.

 How to Avoid Predatory Lending